-Orthopedic surgery specialists Dr. Ashish Patel and Dr. Elian Shepherd, with the Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana, work with patients suffering spinal problems to diagnose and repair them.
+Orthopedic surgery specialist Dr. Elian Shepherd, with the The Methodist Physician Group Specialists in Merrillville, Indiana, work with patients suffering spinal problems to diagnose and repair them.
 Spinal stenosis is a common complaint and one that needs correction by a skilled hand.

 Spinal stenosis refers to the narrowing of the spinal canal, the open space that in runs through the bones.
 This area contains the network of nerves that connect the body to the brain.
 Narrowing there can lead to impingement of the spinal cord, which has the potential to interfere with normal functioning.